 The Brattleboro office includes a public health dental hygienist.
 Our dental hygienist is an advocate, promoter and a resource for oral health in the community.
 The role of the dental hygienist is to:

 - Provide oral health services and referrals to WIC families.

 - Collaborate with and be a resource to community partners and healthcare professionals regarding oral health and access to care.
-We are part of the Vermont Oral Health Coalition.
+We are part of the Vermont Oral Health Advisory Panel.

 - Integrate the latest standards of care into medical and dental practices by providing trainings and current information.
 Training topics include:

 - Accepting Age 1 Children into Dental Practices